day8/re-com/README.md

 reactivity.
 We've come up with (ingenious? tortuous?) solutions for things like Popovers, but because of our lack of experience, there might be better ways.
 We're all ears if there are, BTW.

-Despite our inexperience, re-com does hang together fairly well, with only minor quirks.
-We're using it to build production systems, so we've shaken out many bugs and moulded a better API as we've gone.
-But it is still early days, and your alternative usage patterns might yet unearth hidden  dragons.
+Despite our inexperience, re-com does seem to hang together fairly well, with only minor quirks.
+We've used it to build production systems, so we've shaken out many bugs and moulded a better API as we've gone.
+But it is still early days fore re-com, and your alternative usage patterns might yet unearth hidden  dragons.